TheManwithskills/Duskshowdown01/README.md

-# Showdown-Boilerplate
+# Inferno Server

 [![Build Status](https://travis-ci.org/CreaturePhil/Showdown-Boilerplate.svg)](https://travis-ci.org/CreaturePhil/Showdown-Boilerplate)
 [![Dependency Status](https://david-dm.org/CreaturePhil/Showdown-Boilerplate.svg)](https://david-dm.org/CreaturePhil/Showdown-Boilerplate)
 [![devDependency Status](https://david-dm.org/CreaturePhil/Showdown-Boilerplate/dev-status.svg)](https://david-dm.org/CreaturePhil/Showdown-Boilerplate#info=devDependencies)

-Showdown Boilerplate is a template for [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) private servers.
+The Inferno Server is a Showdown Boilerplate (a template for [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) private servers).

 What is a boilerplate?
 Boilerplate is any text that is or can be reused in new contexts or applications without being greatly changed from the original.